psiphi-py/OctaPi-Cluster/README.md

 *cat ~/.ssh/id_rsa.pub | ssh pi@X “mkdir.ssh;cat >> .ssh//authorized_keys”*

 Where X denotes the node’s IP.
-This precess needs to be repeated for each node from the header_node terminal.
+This process needs to be repeated for each node from the header_node terminal.